markuman/go-redis/README.md

 Using `r.pipeline` will speedup your writing commands 2-3x.

-_But be aware, Currently `pipeline()` is not implemented as a subclass!
+_But be aware, `pipeline()` is not implemented as a subclass!
 That means you have to put everything into a string by yourself at the moment._

 But the cool thing is: the pipeline is executed automatically when a number of commands is reached.
 The default value of `r.batchsize` is `64`.
 So you just need to call `r.execute()` (Yes, it takes no arguments!) one time when you're done to get execute the rest in your pipeline.